Quanto deve durare un materasso? I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 The cost of a good mattress, spread over years of use, is much lower than you might think.
 An 800-euro mattress that lasts 12 years costs less than 6 euros per month.
 Less than a coffee a day for a good night's sleep every night.

-Not sure if your mattress is still right for you?
+Unsure if your mattress is still right for you?

 👉 Try the Mattress Selection Simulator

-All our mattresses are made to order in Italy, with 30 nights of home trial and free shipping.
+All our mattresses are made to order in Italy, with 30 nights home trial and free shipping.
 If you are not satisfied after the trial, we will refund you no questions asked.

 Back to blog